lamhq/tech-notes/devops/aws/4-storage/2-object-storage.md

 **Media hosting**: Because you can store unlimited objects, and each individual object can be up to 5 TBs, S3 is an ideal location to host video, photo, or music uploads.

-**Software delivery**: You can use S3 to host your software applications that customers can download.
+**Software delivery**: host your software applications that customers can download.

 **Data lakes**: S3 is an optimal foundation for a data lake because of its virtually unlimited scalability.
 You can increase storage from gigabytes to petabytes of content, paying only for what you use.